ZCam

-ZCam is a Chinese camera company with products manufactured in China and parts supplied from the controversial Chinese company Huawei.
-ZCam is owned by Chinese parent company Shenzhen ImagineVision Technology Limited.
-ZCam is also a brand of time-of-flight camera products for video applications by Israeli developer 3DV Systems.
+ZCam is a brand of time-of-flight camera products for video applications by Israeli developer 3DV Systems.
 The ZCam supplements full-color video camera imaging with real-time range imaging information, allowing for the capture of video in 3D.

-In 2020, the Chinese camera manufacturer struggled to survive due to their inability to adequately source camera parts supplied from the controversial Chinese company Huawei.
-ZCam also faced a "huge train-wreck" due to the US-China trade war.
-This had a direct impact through restricting ZCam's ability to service their customers products and effectively made their customers warranties worthless despite ZCam's obligations.
-ZCam attempted to hide the impact the US-China trade war had on their warranties from their customers through removing this information from the press and Facebook groups.

 The original ZCam, released in 2000, was an ENG video camera add-on used for digital video compositing.
 Before agreeing in March 2009 to sell its assets to Microsoft, 3DV had planned to release a ranging video webcam (previously called the Z-Sense), also under the name ZCam.
 The ZCam webcam was one of several competing real-time range imaging camera products in development that target home game controller applications.

-ZCam's cameras are designed by the Chinese design company IDING (Chengdu) Innovation Technology Ltd based in Chengdu in China.